 Land of the Learned

-The Tower of Latria is more accurately called “Latria of the Tower”, (塔のラトリア) and the text for the Nexus Archstone to this area describes it as the country of the Ivory Tower — clearly, this building is central to the nation.
+The Tower of Latria is more accurately called “Latria of the Tower”, (塔のラトリア) and the text for its Nexus Archstone describes it as the country of the Ivory Tower — clearly, this building is central to the nation.
 The Japanese text for the Maneater’s Archstone confirms that the predominant building in the second zone for this area is this Ivory Tower, so the name isn’t indicative of its color or construction.
 The phrase itself is shorthand for academia and its elitist culture immersed in hypotheticals and theories while wholly disconnected from the worldly concerns of the uneducated masses.
-We can thereby infer that the Ivory Tower was an institution of higher learning where privileged members of Latrian society could engage in research.
+We can thereby infer that the Ivory Tower was an institution of higher learning where privileged members of Latrian society could engage in closed-door research.
 The Nexus Archstone’s depiction of robed old men experimenting with beakers and other labware supports this notion.
 Moreover, the soul arts are the tower’s likely field of study given the association between magic and knowledge.
 Latria is thus a country characterized by its distinctly rational approach to magic.
 This academic format didn’t necessarily make it wholly different from the other pagan cultures’ use of the soul arts, however.

 The Monumental only mentions the tower in conjunction with its former queen.
 Latria’s last ruler was also a woman, making it highly probable for the royal government to be a matriarchy.
 The reason is likely due to their magical talent.
 When describing the woman who they entrusted with an Archstone, the Monumental also notes the queen’s intelligence, implying that she herself was a student of the tower and someone with a profound knowledge and mastery of the soul arts.
 The same is true for Latria’s last queen, who is described as having been an excellent sorcerer in her own right.
 If Latrian royalty is hereditary, then this magic talent of theirs is also inherited; women do have a more natural disposition for it.
 And for a culture based around the rational study of the soul, it only makes sense to have the most powerful sorcerer govern the kingdom.
 It is no accident that a throne room is at the top of the tallest tower situated directly adjacent to the Ivory Tower.
 Latria is ruled by queens because women of the royalty have consistently produced the most talented sorcerers in the country.
 And the country absolutely reveres them.